emmahsax/slack_messaging/README.md

 ### Tests

-To run the tests, run `rspec` from the command line.
-Travis CI will also run the tests upon every commit to make sure they're up to date and that everything is working correctly.
+To run the tests, run `bundle exec rspec` from the command line.
+GitHub Actions will also run the tests upon every commit to make sure they're up to date and that everything is working correctly.
+Locally, you can also run `bundle exec guard` to automatically run tests as you develop!
 There are currently only tests for the `notify_slack` and `random_message` classes.
 Feel free to help us add more!

-### RubyGems
+## Contributing

+To submit a feature request, bug ticket, etc, please submit an official [GitHub Issue](https://github.com/emmasax4/slack_messaging/issues/new).

+To report any security vulnerabilities, please view this project's [Security Policy](https://github.com/emmasax4/slack_messaging/security/policy).

+This repository does have a standard [Code of Conduct](https://github.com/emmasax4/slack_messaging/blob/main/.github/code_of_conduct.md).

+## Releasing

-To make a new version and push to RubyGems:
+To make a new release of this gem:

-1. Update the CHANGELOG.markdown with the new version and changes made

-3. Run `git add -A && git commit -m "Updating Changelog for [version number]"`

-2. Update `lib/slack_messaging/version.rb` with the new version number

-4. Run `git add -A && git commit -m "Version Bump" && git push`
+1. Merge the pull request via the big green button
+2. Run `git tag vX.X.X` and `git push --tag`
+3. Make a new release [here](https://github.com/emmasax4/slack_messaging/releases/new)
+4. Run `gem build *.gemspec`

-5. Run `gem build slack_messaging.gemspec && gem push *.gem`
+5. Run `gem push *.gem` to push the new gem to RubyGems

-6. Run `rm *.gem`
+6. Run `rm *.gem` to clean up your local repository

+To set up your local machine to push to RubyGems via the API, see the [RubyGems documentation](https://guides.rubygems.org/publishing/#publishing-to-rubygemsorg).